OlenaRyzuk/A-B-testing-results-with-Python/Stackoverflow Survey Analysis/README.md

 - Relationships between work experience (`WorkExp`), programming languages, and compensation

 ## Technologies Used
-- Python (pandas, numpy, matplotlib/seaborn)
+- Python (pandas, numpy, matplotlib)
 - Jupyter Notebook
-- GitHub for version control

 ## How to Run
 1. Clone the repository: